archesproject/arches-dev-training/slides/09-project-package/09-project-package/02-projects-overview.md

 - You can update html to modify web page branding, and add functions, datatypes, and widgets to introduce new functionality
 - A project sits outside of your virtual environment, and can thus be transferred to any other system where Arches is installed
 - The templates directory holds HTML templates that you can modify to customize the branding and general appearance of your project.
-- Many project-specific settings are defined in settings.py.
-You should use settings_local.py to store variables that you may want to keep out of the public eye (db passwords, API keys, etc.).
+- Many project-specific settings are defined in `settings.py`
+- You should use `settings_local.py` to store variables that you may want to keep out of the public eye (db passwords, API keys, etc.).
-- Contains your site specific django settings
+- Contains your site specific Django settings

 ```
-Package Settings
+Project Settings
-  ├── Project Settings
+├── Package Settings
      ├── Core Arches Settings
 ```